hunt-genes/how-to-ukbb/make_prs/README.md

 2	rs1047891	C	0.0126572

 ### Input 3
-Where `example_prs` is the prefix for the output files (can include output directory)
+Where `example_prs` is the prefix for the output files (can include output directory. i.e. /mnt/scratch/user/project/)

 ## Output
 `example_prs.log` is details of the analysis